brandibushman/NextCentury/Streak/readme.md

+## Things that I did
+The first thing I had to do was learn about the existing system.
+I quickly discovered that the existing system wasn't documented and wasn't observed by majority of the team.
+So I had to learn what the team was doing.
+That was the first part.

+Then I had to combine what people were doing, document it, propose a standard practice, present and agree upon it.
+Then I had to look through every box created for several weeks and work to get everyone on the same page.

+Once we were all working on the "old system" I had to find ways to improve it.
+- improved the links so that we could link multiple properites to one box
+- created definitions and a process for which data points belong in which sections and why
+- Got rid of some data points which were not being used
+- renamed almost all of the data points
+- teach my team
+- work with my team to discover the best ways to do this
+- Create Documentation
+- Create a data entry process
+- Clean up existing data

 ## Current Goals
 - Create a tracking code to generate a link to the tracking numbers for UPS, USPS, and FedEx.
 - Integrat API to auto populate information for properties